cimgui/cimgui/README.md

 * update `imgui` folder to the version you desire.
 * run `generator/generator.bat` (or make a .sh version and please PR) with gcc and LuaJIT or Lua5.1 on your PATH.
-* as a result some files are generated: `cimgui_auto.cpp` and `cimgui_auto.h` for compiling and some lua/json files with information about the binding: `definitions.json` with function info, `structs_and_enums.json` with struct and enum info, `impl_definitions.json` with functions from the implementations info.
+* as a result some files are generated: `cimgui.cpp` and `cimgui.h` for compiling and some lua/json files with information about the binding: `definitions.json` with function info, `structs_and_enums.json` with struct and enum info, `impl_definitions.json` with functions from the implementations info.
 * build as shown in https://github.com/sonoro1234/LuaJIT-ImGui/tree/master_auto_implementations/build
 * generate binding as done in https://github.com/sonoro1234/LuaJIT-ImGui/blob/master_auto_implementations/lua/build.bat